-For withdrawal from an unusual calendar course, contact the Business Office for a concise refund calculation.
+For withdrawal from an unusual calendar course, contact the Business Services Office for a concise refund calculation.

-Refund schedule applies to tuition, room, board and residence life, student services, and unused course fees.
-Students who withdraw or are expelled from the institution may be required to have some or all of their financial aid returned to the various aid programs.
+The refund schedule applies to tuition, room and board, residence life fees, student services fees and unused course fees.
+Students who withdraw or are expelled from the University may be required to have some or all of their financial aid returned to the various aid programs under the Return of Title IV Funds regulations and institutional financial aid policies.
 Any student who wishes to withdraw from the University must notify the Records Office of their "intent to withdraw."
-The amount of financial aid to be returned for the student will be calculated based on this date.
-Federal aid will be returned based on the amount of the semester the student has completed.
-State and institutional aid will be returned based on the refund percentage applied to the student's institutional charges.
-See the Financial Aid Office for calculation.
+The amount of financial aid to be returned to the aid programs will be calculated based upon this date of notification.
+Federal aid will be returned based upon the amount of the semester completed by the student.
+Students who provide notification to the Records Office of their intent to withdraw after 60% of the semester has passed will not be subject to having any of their financial aid returned.
+State and institutional aid will be returned based upon the refund percentage applied to their institutional charges.
+Please see the form titled: "Refunds and the Return of Title IV Funds Policy" enclosed with the award packet for detailed information and examples.
+You may also contact the Financial Aid Office for this information.

-Refund calculations of account charges will be based on the date the Add-drop form is received in the Records Office
+Refund calculations of account charges will be based on the date the Add-Drop Form is received in the Records Office.